Peabo83/LOF-Website/README.md

 Set /public as the website root

-Set website variables in define.php, fount in the root of the build
+Set website variables in define.php, found in the root of the build

 /public/do-the-thing.php will load with a text input and a 'GO' button.
 Enter the password defined in define.php to run the script that caches the pages and images.